Voilett-Roze/asus/Entware.md

 ### The easy way

 Starting with v3.0.0.4.270.25 a new script has been introduced to facilitate Entware installation.
-After installing a [USB drive](https://github.com/RMerl/asuswrt-merlin/wiki/Initialize-OPTWARE), just type in terminal:
+After installing a [USB drive](https://github.com/RMerl/asuswrt-merlin/wiki/Initialize-OPTWARE) (Do Not Install DownloadMaster), just type in terminal:
 ```
 entware-setup.sh
 ```